"how do you like them apples" meaning in English

 "raw_glosses": [

-"(colloquial, rhetorical question) directed jestingly or mockingly at someone who has received surprising information, ridiculing the situation"
+"(colloquial, rhetorical question) Question directed jestingly or mockingly at someone who has received surprising information, ridiculing or making light of the situation."

 ],